As a church we want to reach Canada for Jesus! We do this by supporting our National and Local workers! Below are who we support as a Church:

 The Park Church participates one Sunday a month to help minister to and meet the needs of homeless people in the downtown area of Edmonton.

-Connecting Streams equips and mobilizes the church to help society’s marginalized know Jesus and experience his power to change the world
+Connecting Streams equips and mobilizes the Church to help society’s vulnerable populations know Jesus and experience His power to change the world.
+Through partnerships and teams,

 Connecting Streams is part of the Canada-wide ministry of Power to Change